mikerenfro/puppetmaster-bootstrap/README.markdown

 Mike Renfro's shell script and supporting files to bootstrap a puppetmaster on a new Debian install.
 Currently uses:

-  * puppet packages from apt.puppetlabs.com
+  * puppet and puppetmaster-passenger packages from apt.puppetlabs.com
-  * nginx-light 1.1.14 (from Debian backports)
   * mysql 5.1 for storeconfigs

 Installation: